FFFF-0000h/Tech-Scrolls/README.md

 ## D

+- **DApps**: (Blockchain) "DApps" decentralized applications.
+Any app that is connected to the blockchain instead of a central web server.

 - **database**: a central location in which data is stored and managed.

 - **Data-driven Programming**: a programming paradigm in which the program statements describe the data to be matched and the processing required rather than defining a sequence of steps to be taken.